-Parameter Description

-Unit Select the unit to be displayed.

-Port Select a port to be displayed.
+Parameter Description Port Select a port to be displayed.

 Click the Find button to locate a specific entry based on the information entered.

 Click the Refresh button to refresh the display table so that new entries will appear.

 NOTE: The user must first globally enable Authentication Mode in the 802.1X Global Settings window before initializing ports.
 Information in this window cannot be viewed before enabling the authentication mode for either Port-based or MAC-based.